Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.3.b.** Who should get to decide if we would permanently delete the gene from the gene pool?
 If you could permanently remove the gene what would you choose?
 (2-3 sentences)
 (In this open-ended question we are looking for your reasoning)

-## (Q4) Meet your Microbe (40 pts)

-On Wednesday and Friday of this week you cultivated, grew, and examined the microbes from your skin.

-**4.a.** Describe in your own words what is the microbiome, and provide a current example of study of the microbiome (include references if needed) (3-4 sentences)

-**4.b.** Name 2 key methods used to study the microbiome?
-(Bullet points)

-**Colony Morphology** Make sure to include a picture and figure caption

-**4.c.** Examine the morphology of the colonies on your plates.
-Describe as comprehensively as possible the ONE most interesting colony at your table (you decide what’s interesting!).
-What is the size, shape, and shape of the colony?
-What is thenarrowest classification you can make of this colony?
-Max 100 words)